Mesoscopic fluctuations in entanglement dynamics: Statistical equivalence

 \section{Statistical equivalence}

 It is well known that dynamical properties of classical rotation on the torus $\mathbb{T}^N$ are extremely sensitive to the number-theoretic properties of the angular velocity $\boldsymbol{\omega}$.
-Notably, if the equation: $\sum_{m=0}^{N-1} x_m \omega_m=0$ has no nontrivial integer solutions, i.e.,
+Notably, if the equation: $\sum_{m=0}^{N-1} x_m \omega_m=0$ has no nontrivial integer solutions, i.e.

-then $\omega_0,\ldots,\omega_{N-1}$ are incommensurate or said to bear the {\it arithmetic linear independence} [11], which should be distinguished from the concept of {\it statistical independence} to be introduced shortly; if the condition (\ref{eq:68}) is not satisfied, the $N$ frequencies are commensurate.
+then $\omega_0,\ldots,\omega_{N-1}$ are incommensurate or said to bear the {\it arithmetic linear independence} [11], which should be distinguished from the concept of {\it statistical independence} to be introduced shortly; if the condition Supplementary Eq.~(\ref{eq:68}) is not satisfied, the $N$ frequencies are commensurate.
 For incommensurate $\boldsymbol{\omega}$ the rotation is ergodic, while for commensurate $\boldsymbol{\omega}$ it is periodic [12].
-By the dispersion relation (\ref{eq:4}) the angular velocity $\boldsymbol{\omega}$ governing the evolution of $C(t)$ (cf.~Eq.~(\ref{eq:corr})) is incommensurate.
+By the dispersion relation Supplementary Eq.~(\ref{eq:4}) the angular velocity $\boldsymbol{\omega}$ governing the evolution of $C(t)$ (cf.~Supplementary Eq.~(\ref{eq:corr})) is incommensurate.
 So we will focus on the incommensurate case from now on.
-In Sec.~\ref{sec:breakdown_ergodicity} we will study the consequences of commensurate $\boldsymbol{\omega}$.
+In \ref{sec:breakdown_ergodicity} we will study the consequences of commensurate $\boldsymbol{\omega}$.

-By definition $O(\boldsymbol{\varphi})$ introduced in Sec.~\ref{sec:evolution_EE} is $2\pi$-periodic in each argument $\varphi_m$.
-As a result, $O(t)$ is a {\it quasiperiodic} function of $t$ with {\it frequency basis} $\boldsymbol{\omega}$; in other words, after the initial process the time evolution $O(t)$ transits to quasiperiodic oscillations [13], as exemplified by the entanglement entropy (Fig.~1 of the main text) and the second-order R$\acute{\rm e}$nyi entropy (see Figs.~\ref{fig:S1a}(a) and \ref{fig:S1a}(b) below): These quasiperiodic oscillations are conceptually different from the entanglement entropy oscillations due to the traversal of quasiparticle pairs or the incomplete revival of system's wavefunction; the latter oscillations rapidly damp in the course of time [14].
+By definition $O(\boldsymbol{\varphi})$ introduced in Supplementary Note $2.2$ is $2\pi$-periodic in each argument $\varphi_m$.
+As a result, $O(t)$ is a {\it quasiperiodic} function of $t$ with {\it frequency basis} $\boldsymbol{\omega}$; in other words, after the initial process the time evolution $O(t)$ transits to quasiperiodic oscillations [13], as exemplified by the entanglement entropy (Fig.~1 of the main text) and the second-order R$\acute{\rm e}$nyi entropy (see Supplementary Figs.~\ref{fig:S1a}(a) and \ref{fig:S1a}(b) below): These quasiperiodic oscillations are conceptually different from the entanglement entropy oscillations due to the traversal of quasiparticle pairs or the incomplete revival of system's wavefunction; the latter oscillations rapidly damp in the course of time [14].
 The quasiperiodic oscillations do not exclude the occurrence of a big bump or dip at certain times, and the big dip may signal the recurrence.
-It should be emphasized that the quasiperiodic oscillations of different probes, all of which can be attributed to those of the correlation matrix, are quantum oscillations (cf.~Eq.~(\ref{eq:27a})).
+It should be emphasized that the quasiperiodic oscillations of different probes, all of which can be attributed to those of the correlation matrix, are quantum oscillations (cf.~Supplementary Eq.~(\ref{eq:27a})).

 For quasiperiodic $O(t)$ we have

 by the ergodic theorem [12].
 Here

 stands for the average with respect to the probability measure $\mathbf{P}$ over $\mathbb{T}^N$, which has a uniform density of $1/(2\pi)^N$.
 Therefore, $O(t)$ quasiperiodically oscillates around $\langle O\rangle$.
 The ergodic theorem further gives that for arbitrary interval $\Delta$,